 Faceted search helps companies help their customers find what they’re looking for.
 This converts higher, while also giving those customers better experiences in light of the reduced cognitive effort required.

-What Is the Difference Between Search Facets and Filters?
+What Is the Difference Between Search Facets vs Filters?

 The terms “filter” and “facet” are often used interchangeably, yet there is a difference.